Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Numerical Examples and Applications

-We solved~\eqref{eq:opt_problem_non_lin2} using the \texttt{SLSQP} solver from the \texttt{SciPy} optimization library to obtain the primal solution $x^\star$, and computed the corresponding multipliers $\lambda^\star$ from the KKT conditions.
+Since the rows of $D h(x)$ are linearly independent for all $x \in \R^3$ (the third column of $D h(x)$ is $[0,1]^\top$), the constraint function $h(x)$ satisfies the LICQ globally.
+The corresponding PI--PGD dynamics for problem~\eqref{eq:opt_problem_non_lin2} are \beq \eeq We solved~\eqref{eq:opt_problem_non_lin2} using the \texttt{SLSQP} solver from the \texttt{SciPy} optimization library to obtain the primal solution $x^\star$, and computed the corresponding multipliers $\lambda^\star$ from the KKT conditions.
 Next, we simulated the PI--PGD dynamics~\eqref{eq:pi-pgd_non_lin2} over the time interval $t \in [0, 5]$ using \texttt{solve\_ivp}, starting from random initial conditions, with parameters $\alpha =0.5$, $\gamma = 0.5$, $\subscr{k}{i} = 10$, and $\subscr{k}{p} = 15$.
 Simulations show that the trajectories converge to $z^\star = (x^\star, \lambda^\star)$.
-We plot the trajectories of the primal and dual variables together with the optimal values obtained via \texttt{SLSQP}, and the evolution of the constraint residuals $h(x) = \0_2$ over time in Figure~\ref{fig:trajectories+constraints_nonlin2}.
+We plot the trajectories of the primal and dual variables together with the reference values obtained via \texttt{SLSQP}, and the evolution of the constraint residuals $h(x) = \0_2$ over time in Figure~\ref{fig:trajectories+constraints_nonlin2}.
 The trajectories of $x(t)$ converge to a neighborhood of the reference optimizer $x^\star$, while the constraints are satisfied after a short settling time.
-The estimated steady-state multipliers $\lambda(t)$ also approach the optimal values $\lambda^\star$ computed from the KKT conditions.
+The estimated steady-state multipliers $\lambda(t)$ also approach the reference values $\lambda^\star$ computed from the KKT conditions.
 Although the theoretical guarantees established in Section~\ref{sec:convergence} do not directly apply to this nonlinear and nonconvex example, these results provide numerical evidence that the PI--PGD dynamics can remain effective beyond the affine/convex regime.
 To further illustrate the convergence behavior, we also tracked the cost function $(x_1 - 1)^2 + (x_2 - 2)^2 + (x_3 + 1)^2 + \alpha \norm{x}_1$ over time, shown in Figure~\ref{fig:cost_nonlin2}.
-The cost decreases monotonically and approaches the optimal value computed via \texttt{SLSQP}.
+The cost decreases monotonically and approaches the reference value computed via \texttt{SLSQP}.
 Finally, we also evaluated the effect of different PI gains by simulating the dynamics for several $(\subscr{k}{p}, \subscr{k}{i})$ pairs.
-Figure~\ref{fig:lognorm_k_nonlin2} shows the distance to the optimal solution $\norm{z(t) - z^\star}$ in logarithmic scale for six different gain combinations ranging from $(4,4)$ to $(40,40)$.
+Figure~\ref{fig:lognorm_k_nonlin2} shows the distance to the reference solution $\norm{z(t) - z^\star}$ in logarithmic scale for six different gain combinations ranging from $(4,4)$ to $(40,40)$.
 These plots illustrate how the choice of gains influences convergence speed and transient behavior.